Eating Habits That Cause Anxiety or Depression: بسم الله الرحمن الرحيم

-In today’s fast-paced world, it’s easy to fall into unhealthy eating habits that cause anxiety depression, and stress.
+In today’s fast-paced world, it’s easy to fall into such eating habits that cause anxiety depression, and stress.
 As a quick

 fix to getting hungry, we often turn to processed, sugary, and fast foods, but it’s not known that these types of foodstuffs can adversely affect our mental health.

-Here I’ll discuss some of the unhealthy eating habits that can cause anxiety, depression, and stress.
+Here I’ll discuss 15 unhealthy eating habits that can cause anxiety, depression, and stress.

 1. Eating Junk Food

 The consumption of too much sugar, salt, and fats can intrude on the stability of your gut microbiome.
 This may bring about

 infection and oxidative pressure.
 Research has proven that diets excessive in junk meals also can make contributions to the improvement of tension and depression.